MediaEthic/estibot/documentation.md

        T2.DATEAPPLICATION
 FROM PPOSTES T1,
      PTAUX T2
-WHERE T1.CODESOCIETE = :company_id
+WHERE T1.CODESOCIETE = '001'
       AND T1.DATESUSPENSION IS NULL
+      AND T1.CODESOCIETE = T2.CODESOCIETE
-      AND T1.CODEPOSTE IN (:class)
+      AND T1.CODEPOSTE = T2.CODEPOSTE
-      AND T1.CODECONFIGURATION = :configuration
+      AND T1.CODECONFIGURATION = T2.CODECONFIGURATION
       AND T2.DATEAPPLICATION = (SELECT MAX(DATEAPPLICATION)
-                                FROM PTAUX T3
+                                FROM PTAUX
-                                WHERE CODESOCIETE = :company_id
+                                WHERE CODESOCIETE = T1.CODESOCIETE
-                                  AND CODEPOSTE IN (:class)
+                                      AND CODEPOSTE = T1.CODEPOSTE
-                                  AND CODECONFIGURATION = :configuration) ORDER BY T1.LIBELLE
+                                      AND CODECONFIGURATION = T1.CODECONFIGURATION)
+ORDER BY T1.LIBELLE
 ````